tyleryouk/00os-origin/00reaper/00OS-commands/command-standards.md

 *   Validate required parameters early in the `execute` function.
 *   Provide sensible defaults for optional parameters/flags.
 *   Use helper functions for complex parsing if needed (e.g., flag parsing).

+## Command Handler Design

+The command handler that processes user input must:

+1. Detect the `>` prefix at the start of input (after trimming whitespace)
+2. Parse the command into its components (command, subcommand, args, flags)
+3. Determine the appropriate process rule path
+4. Use `fetch_rules` to retrieve the process definition - this step is MANDATORY
+5. Allow the fetched rule to control the execution flow
+6. Format and return the response using standard indicators

+Under no circumstances should the command handler attempt to:
+- Execute the command directly without fetching its rule
+- Use `run_terminal_cmd` to run another command with the `>` prefix
+- Skip the `fetch_rules` step in the process

 ## Examples